Stymphalian/personal_website/personal-blog/content/projects/ak-chibi-bot.md

 #### Client-side Actor Behavior
 The happy-path case for the animated sprite was for it to slowly wander/walk back and forth along the bottom of the screen.
 The spine player by default only plays the animations and doesn't do any movement.
-I needed to explicitly add create an Actor wrapper around the Spine/Skeleton object and implement the logic for moving it around the screen and add calls to my own `UpdatePhysics()` code.
+I needed to explicitly create an Actor wrapper around the Spine/Skeleton object and implement the logic for moving it around the screen and add calls to my own `UpdatePhysics()` code.
 This abstraction allowed me to overlay an `Action` system on the Actors.